Planning to spend 4 days in Stockholm? Read on for all the things you should do, see, and eat!

 See more Stockholm hotel options here.

-What to Do in Stockholm
+Things to Do on Your 4 Days in Stockholm

 Gamla Stan is the old town of Stockholm, and home of the first Viking settlement where Stockholm was founded in 1252.
 It is one of the best preserved medieval city centers in Europe, and is also a popular tourist spot in Stockholm, with an array of restaurants, cafes, bars, and museums.
 I came here so many times during my 4 days in Stockholm, and every time I was there, there seemed to be a new corner of the neighborhood just waiting to be explored.